bsmith89/midas2-wiki/Home.md

 ## MIDASDB Directory Layout

-To meet the challenge of increased number of available genome sequences, MIDAS2 implemented a new database infrastructure, geared to run on [AWS Batch](https://aws.amazon.com/batch/) and [S3](https://aws.amazon.com/s3/), to achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for building MIDAS2 reference databases.
-To be specific, the MIDAS2 reference database construction step can be executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
+To meet the challenge of increased number of available genome sequences, MIDAS 2.0 implemented a new database infrastructure, geared to run on [AWS Batch](https://aws.amazon.com/batch/) and [S3](https://aws.amazon.com/s3/), to achieve [elastic scaling](https://github.com/czbiohub/pairani/wiki) for building MIDAS 2.0 reference databases.
+To be specific, the MIDAS 2.0 reference database construction step can be executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
 For example, it took ~\$80,000 and a week to build the species